Conquer MRI Claustrophobia: 14 Expert Tips You Need To Know

 I have been a full-time MRI Technologist since 2016.
 I have worked at many different hospitals and private clinics.

-Needless to say I have seen all manner of patients in a variety of different situations.
+Needless to say, I have seen all manner of patients in a variety of different situations.

 This list was put together including tried and true methods that are taught at technical schools for medical imaging.
-As well as from my own experience with patients and seeing first-hand what works the best for most people.

 Wrapping Up